twobit/gear/README.md

 __Arguments__

- * options.file - File to write, will replace {checksum} with hash of message body.
+ * options.file - File to write, will replace {checksum} with hash of blob content.

-Write the message to disk.
+Write the blob to disk.

 __Example__